by J. Gordon Melton

 The counterfeit must be in appearance as good as the real

-thing, otherwise it would not fulfill its aim.
+thing, otherwise it would not fulfill its aim."
+When Jesus

 was accused of working satanic miracles (see Mark 3:20-26)